Town Meeting — April 26, 2026

 Topics discussed

-The Select Board, School Committee, Appropriation Committee, and Capital Expenditures Committee met to discuss a compromise proposal regarding a budget amendment.
-The proposal suggests allocating $625,000 in free cash: $250,000 for a five-year literacy curriculum license and $375,000 for five one-year transitional literacy and math coach positions.
+The Select Board, School Committee, Appropriation Committee, and Capital Expenditures Committee met to discuss a compromise proposal regarding the McKenna amendment to Article 4.

-The board reviewed a bundle of motions including appointments, enterprise funds, capital projects, and unpaid bills.
+A bundle of motions including appointments, enterprise funds, and various capital projects were reviewed for approval.

-A request for $60,000 to fund a townwide longitudinal survey to engage residents and inform decision-making bodies about long-term community priorities.
+A request for $60,000 to fund a townwide longitudinal survey to be administered in 2027.

 Controversy & dissent